Stratford Square Mall: History

 On January 13, 2024, FYE shuttered their Stratford Square Mall location after over 20 years as a tenant.
 Namdar, per legal obligations, announced that the remainder of the mall's interior would permanently close in 30 days (the anticipated closing date was set for February 15, or March 15, 2024, depending on the individual contract with each store).
 However, the village of Bloomingdale extended the closing date to April 21, 2024.
 The heating system computer in the mall malfunctioned during the week of Martin Luther King's birthday, and the heating system would not be repaired for 2 weeks - during the coldest week of the year.
 Lids closed permanently on February 29, 2024.
 In early March 2024, the Bloomingdale Library announced they would remove the decorative tiles installed by local schoolchildren at the mall in 1999 to install them at the Bloomingdale Library and Bloomingdale Village Hall.
 In April 2024, Kids Town 2 closed their Stratford Square Mall location and relocated to Fox Valley Center in Aurora.
 Bull & Bear Axe Throwing, as well as Challenge Accepted Escape Rooms, closed April 13, 2024, with Quality Jewelry Design & Repair moving out on the same date.
 Urooj Style & Collection and Alterations U.S.A. moved into the Bloomingdale Court strip mall across the street from the mall.
 The mall officially closed on April 21, 2024, with Kohl’s remaining open as a standalone business.

-On August 13, 2024, Segovia Partners (a real estate firm based in Chicago, Dallas, and Jupiter, Florida) released new redevelopment plans for Stratford Square Mall.
-The property was renamed to "The Grove" (initially "The Grove at Bloomingdale Common") and will contain a variety of retail, residential, and communal areas.
-The development is expected to contain design features modeled after Stratford Square Mall.
-In October 2024, demolition began on the mall, starting with the former Burlington Coat Factory/Montgomery Ward building, and was complete by June 2025.
+On August 13, 2024, the Village of Bloomingdale released new redevelopment plans for the Stratford Square Mall area and the property was renamed The Grove.
+Demolition of the old mall began in October 2024 and was completed by June 2025.
+On December 10, 2025, the Village of Bloomingdale announced the official site plans, logo, and first tenant for what is now known as The Grove at Bloomingdale, a new $78 million mixed-use development slated to include luxury apartments, a man-made lake, and an area for outdoor events such as concerts.
+The Grove's first tenant, Bloomingdale Yard—an indoor sports and recreation facility—is slated to open in 2027, with the remainder of the Grove estimated to be completed in "five to eight years", according to Village President Franco Coladipietro.